flyingbearxx/SHARKY-SOEN341_Project_F24/README.md

 ### Features
-- Anonymous peer assessment where students rate their peers using a detailed 7-point scale and comments to support their evaluation.
+- Anonymous peer assessment where students rate their peers using a detailed 5-point scale and comments to support their evaluation.
 - Instructor Dashboard offers a comprehensive overview of the peer assessment results and the option to export its data in CSV format.
 - Instructors can create teams using the Instructor Dashboard, or via CSV import.
+- Instructors have broad oversight of the students in their class and the breakdown of all the teams.
+- Users can reset their password if they forgot it, via an email link.

 ### Project Goals
 SHARKY aims to: